Ophthalmic Assisting Program

 A-B Tech Continuing Education is accredited with The Commission on Accreditation of Ophthalmic Programs (CoA-OMP).

-We offer certification through The Joint Commission on Allied Health Personnel in Ophthalmology (JCAHPO) and this is a national certification.
+We offer the opportunity to sit for a certification exam by The Joint Commission on Allied Health Personnel in Ophthalmology (JCAHPO) and this is an international certification.

 Graduates from the program are eligible to sit for the Joint Commission on Allied Health Personnel in Ophthalmology (JCAHPO) Certified Ophthalmic Assistant® (COA®) exam upon completion of the program.

-As part of the pre-requisite for this program there will be a background check and a drug screen.
-More information about that can be found here: https://www.abtech.edu/content/Healthcare/Criminal-Background-Investigations/Drug-Screening-FAQ.
+As part of the pre-requisite for this program, there will be a background check and a drug screen.
+More information about that can be found here: Criminal Background Investigation Drug Screening FAQ.

-The full program consists of two courses (total of 585 hours) taught by a Certified Ophthalmic Medical Technician.
+The full program consists of two courses (total of 633 hours) taught by a Certified Ophthalmic Medical Technologist.
 Students must successfully complete both lecture and clinical portions to complete the program successfully.
 Students who successfully complete the entire program will be eligible to take the Certified Ophthalmic Assistant (COA) exam.

-Prerequisites for the course will include but not limited to:
+Prerequisites for the course will include but are not limited to:

 - High School Diploma or GED

 - Passing the NC DAP (NC Diagnostic Assessment and Placement Test-formerly called Accuplacer) at the college level for reading and math.
-Study guides can be located on the ABTECH web site https://www.abtech.edu/testing-center/prepare-placement-testing Scores are good for 5 years
+Study guides can be located at Prepare for Placement Testing.
+Scores are good for 5 years.

 - U.S. Government Issue, signature bearing, non-expired photo ID